mmmn143/fast-mser/README.md

 #### OpenCV 3

+Please do not use OpenCV 4.

 #### CLion

+Using CMakeList.txt.

 ## FAQ
 If you have any questions about how to build this project, please tell me in 'Issues'.